BaldiD/Catto-Boi-Chromatic-Scales/README.md

 # Catto-Boi-Chromatic-Scales
+Credits
-Credits go to Catto Boi Creator for the files and voicebank
+Catto Boi Creator for the Catto Voices
+Credits
+Propsnax#3681 for making the Catto Boi V3 DWP